AdobeDocs/experience-manager-65.de-DE/help/sites-developing/spa-blueprint.md

 #### Platzhalter für das Reponsiv-Raster {#placeholder-of-the-reponsive-grid}

 Die SPA-Komponente wird einem grafischen Container wie dem Responsive Grid zugeordnet und muss einen virtuellen untergeordneten Platzhalter hinzufügen, wenn der Inhalt erstellt wird.
 When the content of the SPA is being authored by the Page Editor, that content is embedded into the editor using an iframe and the `data-cq-editor` attribute is added to the document node of that content.
-Wenn das `data-cq-editor` Attribut vorhanden ist, muss der Container ein HTML-Element enthalten, um den Bereich zu repräsentieren, mit dem der Autor interagiert, wenn eine neue Komponente in die Seite eingefügt wird.
+Wenn das `data-cq-editor` Attribut vorhanden ist, muss der Container ein HTML-Element enthalten, das den Bereich darstellt, mit dem der Autor interagiert, wenn eine neue Komponente in die Seite eingefügt wird.

 Beispiel: